 Kierstin Cates Kennedy

-Kierstin Cates Kennedy, MD, MSHA, FACP, SFHM
+MD, MSHA, FACP, SFHM

-Kierstin Cates Kennedy, MD, MSHA FACP SFHM is dual trained in Internal Medicine and Pediatrics and practices as an academic hospitalist at the University of Alabama at Birmingham where she holds a rank of clinical associate professor of medicine and serves as Chief Medical Officer.
+Kierstin Cates Kennedy, MD, MSHA, FACP, SFHM, is dual trained in Internal Medicine and Pediatrics and practices as an academic hospitalist at the University of Alabama at Birmingham where she holds a rank of clinical associate professor of medicine and serves as Chief Medical Officer.
 She is fellowship trained in quality improvement in healthcare and has a specific interest in leadership and professional development of hospitalists.

 Kheyandra D. Lewis

-MD, MeD
+MD, MEd

-Dr. Kheyandra D. Lewis is an Assistant Professor in Pediatrics at Drexel University College of Medicine in Philadelphia, PA.
-She received her BS in biology at Philadelphia University, her MD from Temple University School of Medicine and Master’s in Medical Education at the University of Cincinnati.
-After completing pediatric residency training and a chief residency at St. Christopher’s Hospital for Children in Philadelphia, she joined the Section of Hospital Medicine.
 As an Associate Program Director for the pediatric residency, she directs the professional development curriculum and is the Chair of the Clinical Competency Committee.
 Additionally, she is a Co-Director for the Simulation Center at St. Christopher’s and co-facilitates a leadership academy for medical students at Drexel University College of Medicine (DUCOM).
-In 2019, Dr. Lewis was selected to participate in DUCOM’s inaugural Faculty Launch Leadership Program, a 9-month program designed to foster interdisciplinary mentoring and leadership training, and now serves as a faculty advisor for the program.
+In 2019, Dr. Lewis was selected to participate in DUCOM’s inaugural Faculty Launch Leadership Program, a nine-month program designed to foster interdisciplinary mentoring and leadership training, and now serves as a faculty advisor for the program.

 Her research interests focus on feedback, professional development, communication, and patient safety.
 Dr. Lewis has been a key faculty member for I-PASS education at St. Christopher’s since the creation of a standardized handoff program.
 She served as a site Co-Investigator for the PCORI-funded Patient and Family Centered I-PASS study and served on the Campaign Committee and Simulation and Educational Strategies Support Team.
 She was also a member of the Implementation and Simulation Committees in addition to her role as a physician mentor for SHM’s I-PASS Safer Communication on Rounds Everytime (SCORE) Mentored Implementation Program.

-Mark Williams
+Mark V. Williams

 MD, FACP, MHM

-Mark V. Williams, MD, FACP, MHM, serves as Professor & Chief of the Division of Hospital Medicine at the Washington University School of Medicine and BJC HealthCare in Saint Louis, Missouri leading 120+ clinicians.
-A nationally recognized leader in hospital medicine, Dr. Williams was a founding member of the Society of Hospital Medicine, one of the first two elected members of the SHM Board and was subsequently selected as President of the organization.
+Mark V. Williams, MD, FACP, MHM, serves as Professor & Chief of the Division of Hospital Medicine at the Washington University School of Medicine and BJC HealthCare in St. Louis, Missouri leading 120+ clinicians.
+A nationally recognized leader in hospital medicine, Dr. Williams was a founding member of the Society of Hospital Medicine, one of the first two elected members of the SHM Board, and was subsequently selected as President of the organization.
 Additionally, he served as the founding Editor of the Journal of Hospital Medicine and served as Principal Investigator for SHM’s Project BOOST (Better Outcomes by Optimizing Safe Transitions).

-Dr. Williams established the first hospitalist program for a public hospital in 1998 at Grady Memorial Hospital in Atlanta, Georgia, and built three of the largest academic hospitalist programs in the U.S. at Emory (1998–2007), Northwestern (2007–2013) and the University of Kentucky (2014-2019).
-A Past President of the Society of Hospital Medicine and the Founding Editor of the Journal of Hospital Medicine, he actively promotes the role of hospitalists as leaders in delivery of health care to hospitalized patients.
+Dr. Williams established the first hospitalist program for a public hospital in 1998 at Grady Memorial Hospital in Atlanta, Georgia, and built three of the largest academic hospitalist programs in the U.S. at Emory (1998–2007), Northwestern (2007–2013), and the University of Kentucky (2014-2019).
+A Past President of the Society of Hospital Medicine and the Founding Editor of the Journal of Hospital Medicine, he actively promotes the role of hospitalists as leaders in delivery of healthcare to hospitalized patients.

-With a history of more than $34 million in grants and contracts as principal or co-principal investigator and 190+ peer-reviewed publications, Dr. Williams’ research focuses on quality improvement, care transitions, teamwork and the role of health literacy in the delivery of health care.
-Overall, his efforts aim to translate scholarly work, innovation, and research into practice improvement, focusing on developing new systems of healthcare delivery that are patient-centered, cost effective and provide outstanding value.
+With a history of more than $34 million in grants and contracts as principal or co-principal investigator and 190+ peer-reviewed publications, Dr. Williams’ research focuses on quality improvement, care transitions, teamwork, and the role of health literacy in the delivery of healthcare.
+Overall, his efforts aim to translate scholarly work, innovation, and research into practice improvement, focusing on developing new systems of healthcare delivery that are patient-centered, cost effective, and provide outstanding value.
 By fostering teamwork, hospitalists can succeed as leaders and broaden their impact.

 Brian Harte